Ubymed/ubymed_backend/README.md

 ### Database Configuration
-This project uses PostgreSQL as the database.
-Ensure you have a configured PostgreSQL instance and update the database configuration in `settings.py`.
+This project uses PostgreSQL as the database with the PostGIS extension for geospatial data support.
+Ensure you have a configured PostgreSQL instance with PostGIS enabled and update the database configuration in `settings.py`.

 ### Migrations and Database Creation